 A FLOWER is a unique project dedicated to introducing Noh theater to international visitors to Japan.
 The members of the audience will be able to follow the performance with the help of NOH-Tab, an application that offers the synopsis of the play in English, French and Chinese.

-The program consists of two plays: the Noh Hagoromo ("The Celestial Feather Robe") and the Kyogen play Bo-shibari ("Tied to a Stick"), which are both very famous plays from the classical repertory.
+The program begins at 19:00 and consists of two plays: the Noh Hagoromo ("The Celestial Feather Robe") and the Kyogen play Bo-shibari ("Tied to a Stick"), which are both very famous plays from the classical repertory.
 For further details on this performance, please refer to our article: A FLOWER - Enjoy A Noh Theater In Tokyo!
 English Synopsis Available

 Enjoy a short preview of A FLOWER by watching this video:

 If you would like to watch this performance, reserve your tickets using one of the following links and receive an exclusive MATCHA reader discount!

 Arrive at the venue a little earlier and you can take photos of and together with the performers (17:45 - 18:30).
 Moreover, you can enjoy local drinks and snacks, and even purchase Noh-related souvenirs.